-The President is the legal representative of the University: he has a political role, presides over the Academic Senate and the Board of Administrators and supervises the running of the University.
+The Rector is the legal representative of the University: she has a political role, presides over the Academic Senate and the Board of Administrators and supervises the running of the University.

-The General Manager is appointed by the Board of Administrators on proposal from the President after consultation with the Academic Senate.
+The General Manager is appointed by the Board of Administrators on the proposal from the Rector after consultation with the Academic Senate.

 The Statute describes in detail the structure of the governing bodies.
 The 21 Departments are the key organising structures that carry out all research, teaching and training activities involving knowledge and innovation transfer.